Regulation

 First Assignment Solution

-• Adequate identification of the problem
+• Proper identification of the problem

 • Feasibility of the proposed solution